src-its/ca-web/content/django_install.md

         sudo apt-get install virtualenvwrapper

-<a href="#django-install"></a>
+1. Create a file directory for your project:

-## Django Install
+        mkdir ca-web

-1. Create a new virtual environment and work within it
+1. Create a new virtual environment for your project

-        mkvirtualenv newenv
+        mkvirtualenv ca-web

-This will install a standalone version of Python, as well as pip, into an isolated directory structure within your project directory.
+   **NOTE:** IThis will install a standalone version of Python, as well as pip, into an isolated directory structure within your project directory.
 We chose to call our virtual environment `newenv` but you should name it something descriptive.
 A directory will be created with the name you select, which will hold the file hierarchy where your packages will be installed.

 ---

    **NOTE:** If the `mkvirtualenv` returns a "command not found" error, follow these steps:

    - check that `virtualenvwrapper.sh` is in `/usr/local/bin`; if not, use `locate virtualenvwrapper.sh` and then `ln -s` to the install location
    - use the `source` command to pass the contents of 'virtualenvwrapper.sh'to the Tcl interpreter: